 A Corporate Wiki is Not All That

-Now we’ll run through the main ways that a wiki has limited potential for improving employee engagement.
+Now we’ll run through the main ways that an internal wiki has limited potential for improving employee engagement.

 Unsatisfying onboarding capabilities